-This review will properly examine aspects of teaching assistant roles, including whether current job descriptions adequately describe the work they do.
+This review properly examined aspects of teaching assistant roles, including whether current job descriptions adequately described the work they do.

-This follows extensive work by the council and recognised trade unions to review the roles and responsibilities of teaching assistants working in schools across the county.
+Six months of focussed partnership work between the council, recognised trade unions, headteachers and teaching assistants has resulted in a full review of the roles and responsibilities of all teaching assistants working across the county.

 Councillors voted 56 to 32 to offer revised terms and conditions for teaching assistants employed in our schools.